Exploring Peer Review Dynamics with LLM Agents

 Peer review is a cornerstone of academic publishing, ensuring the integrity, novelty, and accuracy of published research.
 However, peer review faces challenges such as reviewer biases, inconsistent assessments, and concerns regarding the design of review mechanisms.
 These issues can obscure the fairness and integrity of scientific evaluation, especially given the increasing volume of academic submissions.

-To address these issues, traditional studies in peer review often focus on statistical analyses of past reviews, which struggle to fully capture the multivariate nature of peer review -- entangled factors like reviewer expertise, motivation, and bias contribute jointly to the review results, making them difficult to study in isolation.
+To address these issues, traditional studies in peer review often focus on statistical analyses of past reviews, which struggle to fully capture the multivariate nature of peer review — entangled factors like reviewer expertise, motivation, and bias contribute jointly to the review results, making them difficult to study in isolation.
 Moreover, ethical and privacy issues around investigating real-world peer review data further complicate the exploration of real-world peer review data.

 In our recent work, accepted as a main track (Oral) paper at EMNLP 2024, we introduce AgentReview, the first large language model (LLM)-based framework designed to simulate the peer review process.
 AgentReview allows for the controlled simulation of peer review dynamics using LLM agents, enabling researchers to explore biases, reviewer roles, and decision mechanisms in a way that respects privacy while providing actionable insights into how the peer review process can be improved.

-Figure 1: AgentReview is an open and flexible framework designed to realistically simulate the peer review process.
+Figure 1.
+AgentReview is an open and flexible framework designed to realistically simulate the peer review process.
 It enables controlled experiments to disentangle multiple variables in peer review, allowing for an in-depth examination of their effects on review outcomes.

-Figure 2: The Pipeline for AgentReview.
+Figure 2.
+The 5-phase pipeline for AgentReview.

-We adopt a fixed acceptance rate of 32%, corresponding to the actual average acceptance rate for ICLR 2020 -- 2023.
+A fixed acceptance rate of 32% matches the actual average for ICLR 2020–2023.

-By simulating the peer review process, AgentReview ensures privacy and ethical standards without accessing sensitive real-world data, allowing for large-scale studies that respect reviewer anonymity while offering actionable insights into improving peer review mechanisms.
+By simulating the peer review process, AgentReview ensures privacy and ethical standards without accessing sensitive real-world data, allowing large-scale studies that respect reviewer anonymity while offering actionable insights into improving peer review mechanisms.

 AgentReview's simulations enable adaptive mechanisms, such as adjusting the number of reviewers or the process length based on a paper's complexity.
 This flexibility maintains rigor while streamlining the review process.